Renewable energy commercialization: Growth of renewables

 Renewable energy capacity has steadily grown, led by solar photovoltaic power.

 The countries most reliant on fossil fuels for electricity vary widely on how great a percentage of that electricity is generated from renewables, leaving wide variation in renewables' growth potential.

 In 2008 for the first time, more renewable energy than conventional power capacity was added in both the European Union and United States, demonstrating a "fundamental transition" of the world's energy markets towards renewables, according to a report released by REN21, a global renewable energy policy network based in Paris.
 In 2010, renewable power consisted about a third of the newly built power generation capacities.

 By the end of 2011, total renewable power capacity worldwide exceeded 1,360 GW, up 8%.
 Renewables producing electricity accounted for almost half of the 208 GW of capacity added globally during 2011.
 Wind and solar photovoltaics (PV) accounted for almost 40% and 30%.
-Based on REN21's 2014 report, renewables contributed 19 percent to our energy consumption and 22 percent to our electricity generation in 2012 and 2013, respectively.
+Based on REN21's 2014 report, renewables contributed 19% to our energy consumption and 22% to our electricity generation in 2012 and 2013, respectively.
 This energy consumption is divided as 9% coming from traditional biomass, 4.2% as heat energy (non-biomass), 3.8% hydro electricity and 2% electricity from wind, solar, geothermal, and biomass.

-During the five-years from the end of 2004 through 2009, worldwide renewable energy capacity grew at rates of 10–60 percent annually for many technologies, while actual production grew 1.2% overall.
+During the five-years from the end of 2004 through 2009, worldwide renewable energy capacity grew at rates of 10–60% annually for many technologies, while actual production grew 1.2% overall.
 In 2011, UN under-secretary general Achim Steiner said: "The continuing growth in this core segment of the green economy is not happening by chance.
 The combination of government target-setting, policy support and stimulus funds is underpinning the renewable industry's rise and bringing the much needed transformation of our global energy system within reach."
 He added: "Renewable energies are expanding both in terms of investment, projects and geographical spread.
 In doing so, they are making an increasing contribution to combating climate change, countering energy poverty and energy insecurity".

 According to a 2011 projection by the International Energy Agency, solar power plants may produce most of the world's electricity within 50 years, significantly reducing the emissions of greenhouse gases that harm the environment.
 The IEA has said: "Photovoltaic and solar-thermal plants may meet most of the world's demand for electricity by 2060 – and half of all energy needs – with wind, hydropower and biomass plants supplying much of the remaining generation".
 "Photovoltaic and concentrated solar power together can become the major source of electricity".